amit-dali/minikube/README.md

    --> bash minikube_setup.sh

 Step
 (3) excute.
 This takes care whole implementation of Main task.
 You can read setup.sh, which has steps for same.
-Main login is in minikube/ansible/assignment1.yml. setup.sh file is in minikube/setup/.
+Main logic is in minikube/ansible/assignment1.yml. setup.sh file is in minikube/setup/.
 Might need to give execute permission before.
    --> bash setup.sh

 # Extra Task: